-Each time the user has to supply the C code that links a platform component to the target hardware, a Low Level API is defined.
-There is a standard pattern for the definition and implementation of these APIs.
+Each time the user must supply C code that connects a platform component to the target, a Low Level API is defined.
+There is a standard pattern for the implementation of these APIs.
 Each interface has a name and is specified by two header files: